Anne Grant

 Research Statement

-I contribute to research within the Maternal and Child Health research theme and am a fellow in the Centre for Evidence and Soical Innovation (CESI).
-Within CESI i contribute to two research programmes, (i ) what works for families, and (ii) mental health and well being.
+I contribute to research within the Maternal and Child Health research theme.
 My research interests are parental mental illness, early interventions for families when parents have mental illness and workforce capacity in relation to family focused practice.
-As part of the Prato Collaborative I contribute to international and multidisciplinary research (across nursing, psychiatry, psychology, social worker and sociology) to examine and develop workforce initiatives in the field of parental psychopathology.
+As part of the Prato International Research Collaborative I contribute to international and multidisciplinary research (across nursing, psychiatry, psychology, social worker and sociology) to examine and develop workforce initiatives in the field of parental psychopathology.
 I currnetily contribute to four international projects as part of this group.
-A recent project In Oslo and Akershus University College in Norway entailed developing digital case studies from the findings of my Irish wide study of psychiatric nurses' family focused practice.
-The digital case studies have been incorporated within a Masters level module entitled "The Family in Mental Health Services" which will prepare health and social care professionals to support parents who have mental illness, their children and families in Norwegian mental health services.
-I also work closely with the Health and Social Care Board (HSCB) in my contribution to the Northern Irish Think Family Initiative and am PI for a study examining health and social care professionals' family focused practice across Northern Ireland.
+A previous project In Oslo and Akershus University College in Norway entailed developing digital case studies from the findings of my Irish wide study of psychiatric nurses' family focused practice.
+The digital case studies have been incorporated within a Masters level module entitled "The Family in Mental Health Services" which aims to prepare health and social care professionals to support parents who have mental illness, their children and families in Norwegian mental health services.
+I also work closely with the former Health and Social Care Board (HSCB) and currently with the SPPG, in my contribution to the Northern Irish Think Family Initiative.
+As part of this work i acted as PI for a study examining health and social care professionals' family focused practice across Northern Ireland.
+Recommendations informed development of the NI Think Family Action Plan which supports development of family focused practice in both statutory mental health services and the Community and Voluntary Sector CVS).
+I have also partnered with colleagues in Norway, Australia and NI to develop an eLearning resource on The Family Model.

 Leadership Roles

-Link Lecturer for eight clinical placement areas within the Southern Health and Social Care Trust
+Link Lecturer for clinical placement areas within the Southern Health and Social Care Trust

 Associate Editor for Advances in Mental Health